mozilla-releng/mozilla-linux-pkg-manager/README.md

 ## Requirements
 - Python 3.11 or higher
-- Poetry (for dependency management)
+- uv (for dependency management)

 ## Development

 ### Installing `mozilla-linux-pkg-manager`
-1. **Install Poetry**: If not already installed, install Poetry by following the instructions from the [official Poetry website](https://python-poetry.org/docs/).
+1. **Install uv**: If not already installed, install uv by following the instructions from the [official uv website](https://docs.astral.sh/uv/).
 2. **Clone the Repository**: Clone the `mozilla-linux-pkg-manager` repository using the command `git clone https://github.com/mozilla-releng/mozilla-linux-pkg-manager.git`.
-3. **Install Dependencies**: Navigate to the repository's root directory and run `poetry install` to install the required dependencies.
+3. **Install Dependencies**: Navigate to the repository's root directory and run `uv sync` to install the required dependencies.

 ### Setup Authentication
 The easiest way to authenticate is using the Google Cloud SDK: